The child as adult: a question of balance

 We achieve balance with the presence of two structures.

-1. The outer world: the love of our family, the value of our jobs, our responsibilities, our important relationships and our not-so-important relationships.
+1. The outer world: The love of our family, the value of our jobs, our responsibilities, our important relationships and our not-so-important relationships.
 The outward important manifestation of our daily lives.

 This does not mean that early childhood trauma necessarily prevents a happy, creative life — but it can inhibit our ability to relate in healthy ways as the years go by.